 Successful organizations understand the importance of managing organizational quality.

-But before quality can be managed it needs to be defined.
-What is quality?
+But before quality can be managed, it needs to be defined.

 Employees should understand how the organization defines quality and the importance of maintaining high-quality services and products.